derekmerck/diana2/docs/source/diana-cli.rst

       --help                    Show this message and exit.

     Commands:
       check   Check status of service ENDPOINTS
-      dcm2im        Convert a DICOM format file or directory INPATH into pixels... index         Inventory dicom dir PATH with INDEX service for retrieval indexed-pull  Pull study by accession number from a PATH with INDEX service... mock          Create a mock site from DESC and send data to DEST service. ofind         Find studies matching yaml/json QUERY in SOURCE Orthanc... watch         Watch sources for events to handle based on ROUTES Usage: $...
+      dcm2im  Convert a DICOM format file or directory INPATH into pixels and save...
+      findex  Inventory collections of files by accession number with a PATH... fiup    Pull study by COLLECTION (accession number) from a PATH REGISTRY and...
+      mock    Create a mock site from DESC and send data to DEST service. ofind   Find studies matching yaml/json QUERY in SOURCE Orthanc service... watch   Watch sources for events to handle based on ROUTES Usage: $...

 Requires platform service endpoint description in yaml format.